Frequently Asked Questions

 There are so many reasons why people decide to try counselling and many different approaches that counsellors use when trying to support their clients.
 For this reason, no one approach will suit everybody.
 Finding the right therapist with whom you feel safe and comfortable talking to may take some time and that is okay.
-This is also why I charge a lower rate for an introductory session, allowing the client to gain a sense of who I am, how I work and to experience how we might work together with no pressure to continue after this point if it doesn't feel like the right fit.
+During an introductory session you will be able to gain a better sense of who I am and experience how we might work together with no pressure to continue after this point if it doesn't feel like the right fit.

 How do I pay for sessions?

 Payment can be made directly into my bank account anytime up until the start of the session.
 Once we have arranged an introductory session I will send across my bank details so that payment can be made.